Elections & Voting Explained

 This system would probably have helped the Liberal Democrats as, where they were the main challengers in a seat, Labour voters with their candidate in third place would probably have put them as their second preference to stop a Conservative MP from being elected and many Conservative voters would do the same where Labour and the Liberal Democrats where the top two parties.

-There is some irony in the Conservative opposition because, if AV had been in place for the 2015 general election, more UKIP voters would give their second preference votes to the Conservatives than to the other parties thus helping Conservative MPs to be elected.
+There is some irony in the Conservative opposition because, if AV had been in place for the 2015 general election, more UKIP voters would have given their second preference votes to the Conservatives than to the other parties thus helping Conservative MPs to be elected.

 Australia uses the AV system for its House of Representatives and so do many countries for the election of their President.